cooijmanstim/cooijmanstim.github.io/_posts/2017-04-02-caption_conditional_image_inpainting_orderless_nade.md

 date:   2017-04-02
 ---

 This is the first post of a few on my approach to Aaron Courville's Deep Learning class project of winter 2017 at UdeM.
-The goals is to do image inpainting conditioned on captions.
+The goal is to do image inpainting conditioned on captions.
 See https://ift6266h17.wordpress.com/project-description/ for details.

 After a first stab with GANs I decided it'd be more interesting to try [Orderless NADE](https://arxiv.org/abs/1310.1757), an approach that me and mine also used for generative modeling of music (see [this rejected ICLR submission](https://openreview.net/forum?id=r1Usiwcex&noteId=r1Usiwcex)).